aivazovaa/gitinsight/README.md

 - **Docker / Docker Compose** — containerized setup for local development and deployment
 - **Render** — used for live cloud hosting

-> Note: No JavaScript or frontend charting libraries are currently used.
-All analytics and visual representations are handled on the server and rendered as static HTML.

 ---

 ## Installation & Setup